UX/UI

 Analogies

-- Think of a physical store: UX is the store — where the products are placed, how wide the aisles are, how easy it is to find the checkout.
-UI is the interior design — the lighting, the color scheme, the signage, and how everything looks.
+- Think of a physical store: UX is the — where the products are placed, how wide the aisles are, how easy it is to find the checkout.
+UI is the interior design — the lighting, the , the , and how everything looks.
 A store can look beautiful (great UI) but be impossible to navigate (bad UX), or be easy to use (great UX) but feel dated and unappealing (bad UI).

 Comparisons